Back to Top

 Advising

-Before you meet with a health sciences advisor, apply to AACC and submit your official transcripts from prior institutions.
+Before you meet with a health sciences advisor, apply to AACC and submit your official transcripts from prior academic institutions.

 If you plan to transfer general education requirements, have your official transcripts sent directly to the college's records and registration office.
 The official transcripts from all previously attended institutions of higher education must be submitted.